 1. Pick Them Off

 If you don’t want to squish them, throw them far out, away from your garden, so wild birds can pick them up.
-You can also drop them in some hot soapy water.
+You can also drop them in some hot, soapy water.

 2. Row Covers

-Another method you can use to prevent tomato worms and tobacco hornworms from attacking your prized crops is to cover them with a row cover.
-This will keep the moths from getting access to your plants.
+Another method you can use to prevent tomato worms and tobacco hornworms from attacking your crops is to cover the plants with floating row covers.

+These will keep the moths from getting access to your plants.
 Once there is no way for them to lay their eggs on your plants, there will be no caterpillars to deal with later.

 3. Soap and Water